FedRAMP/docs/docs/20xP2/collaborative-continuous-monitoring.md

 ### FRR-CCM-QR-08 Restrict Third Parties

 !!! quote ""
-    Providers MUST NOT invite third parties to attend _Quarterly Reviews_ intended for _agencies_ unless it is of specific relevance.
+    Providers SHOULD NOT invite third parties to attend _Quarterly Reviews_ intended for _agencies_ unless they have specific relevance.

     **Note:** This is because _agencies_ are less likely to actively participate in meetings with third parties; the cloud service provider&#x27;s independent assessor should be considered relevant by default.